adrianshort/tumble/README.md

     # hugo new images/my-image-title.md

-Then copy the image file itself to `/static/images/` and update `image_filename` in the front matter if required.
+Then copy the image file itself to `/static/images/` and update `image` in the front matter if required.

 Set `show_title: true` to display the `title` as a caption beneath the image.